-Cover 5 is common scheme that’s run in most two high safety schemes.
+Cover 5 is a common scheme that’s run in most two high safety schemes.
 However, it doesn’t necessarily follow the rules of typical coverage talk.
 As mentioned in previous articles, the last number after the “Cover” is typically the number of deep defenders.
-In cover 5 however, it’s different.
+In cover 5, however, it’s different.

-Cover 5 is a 2-deep coverage which has 5 underneath defenders who play man coverage.
+Cover 5 is a 2-deep coverage that has 5 underneath defenders who play man coverage.
 This defense is often played in long passing situations and provides extra support for any deep passes.

-In this article we’re going to cover exactly what cover 5 is and how you can both identify it and install it into your scheme.
-First, in order to install cover 5, it’s important to understand why we call it cover 5 and different ways it can be played.
+In this article, we’re going to cover exactly what cover 5 is and how you can both identify it and install it into your scheme.
+First, to install cover 5, it’s important to understand why we call it to cover 5 and the different ways it can be played.

-In the instance with Cover 5, the 5 refers to the underneath defenders who are playing man coverage.
-The 5 underneath defenders will account for the 5 eligible receivers that can go out for a route on offense.
+In Cover 5, the 5 refers to the underneath defenders who are playing man coverage.
+The 5 underneath defenders will account for the 5 eligible receivers who can route on offense.

 How To Install Cover 5